seancdavis/seancdavis-com/src/blog/posts/2018-06-13-use-purge-css-to-optimize-jekyll.md

 ## Identifying Your Whitelist

-When you test your build (whether on a server or by [running a local server](/run-local-web-server-ruby.html) in your build directory) you naymay likely have some selectors that didn't come through.
+When you test your build (whether on a server or by [running a local server](/blog/run-local-web-server-ruby/) in your build directory/) you naymay likely have some selectors that didn't come through.

 If any of your selectors are added to the DOM with JavaScript, PurgeCSS is not going to catch them.
 For me those selectors were fairly predictable, so I manually added them to the whitelist config.
 In my example the whitelist adds `.wl-class-1` and `.wl-class-2` to PurgeCSS so it automatically adds rules for those selectors, even if it doesn't find the appropriate elements in thte HTML files.